EyadAbouKer/Colorectal-Cancer-Classification/README.md

 1. Training CNN models to classify images in a dataset related to colorectal cancer.
 2. Analyzing and visualizing feature extraction capabilities of pre-trained CNN models when applied to datasets related to prostate cancer and animal face classification.

-*The main jupyter notebook with all the code implementation lies in /Task1/main.ipynb*

 ## Key Features

 - Use of state-of-the-art CNN architectures such as ResNet, VGG, AlexNet, MobileNet, or ShuffleNet.